 - Grind red chillies, coriander seeds, cumin seeds, mustard seeds, cloves, cinnamon stick, turmeric, onion (half), garlic and a little water to a fine paste.

-- In the same vessel, grind the roasted coconut for a few seconds.
+- In the same vessel, add roasted coconut and run the mixer on pulse mode for few seconds.

 - Coconut should be coarsely ground.